Body Centred Psychotherapy relieves anxiety, stress or tension

 I feel enlightened by the discovery that my inner sense can be my guide.

-Notice now, for example, whether your senses are telling you something about this article.
+Notice now, for example, whether your senses are telling you something about this service.

 Notice the computer screen, the letters, the words.